WeAreAVP/avcc/documentation/roles-permissions.md

 Super Admin

-* Manage Users
+* Manage Users of all organizations
-* Manage Carriers
+* Manage Records of all organizations
-* Manage Organizations
+* Manage all Organizations
-* Manage Shipments
-* Manage Batches
 * Import/Export

 Admin

-* Manage Users
+* Manage Users of his organizations
-* Manage Carriers
+* Manage Records of his organizations
-* Manage Organizations
+* Manage his Organizations
-* Manage Shipments
-* Manage Batches
 * Import/Export

 Manager